fcrepo-exts/fcrepo-webapp-plus/README.md

 # Configuring for your use

-The fcrepo-webapp-plus includes a single spring XML configuration file `configuration.xml`, it is suggested to make a copy of this file and use the system property `fcrepo.spring.configuration` to point to your customized version.
+The fcrepo-webapp-plus includes a single spring XML configuration file `fcrepo-config.xml`, it is suggested to make a copy of this file and use the system property `fcrepo.spring.configuration` to point to your customized version.

-`JAVA_OPTS="${JAVA_OPTS} -Dfcrepo.spring.configuration=file:/path/to/configuration.xml"`
+`JAVA_OPTS="${JAVA_OPTS} -Dfcrepo.spring.configuration=file:/path/to/fcrepo-config.xml"`

 You must also specify the `fcrepo.modeshape.configuration` system property to point to a valid respository configuration file.
 You can find several example [repository.json files here](https://github.com/fcrepo4/fcrepo4/tree/master/fcrepo-configs/src/main/resources/config)